joergschultzelutter/mowas-pwb/README.md

 - This program uses native MOWAS data.
 All warning messages are in German - there does not seem to be an international message warning interface.
 - Obviously, the current version of this program does not scale and cannot support multiple user's needs with just one instance.
 - Sometimes, the warncell info provided by MOWAS cannot be found in the official warncell registry.
 If that is the case, the (usually longer) descriptive area text from the original MOWAS message is used instead.
+- If you want to use this program for a different country's warning system:
+    - remove the call for retrieving the 'warncell' information
+    - replace the MOWAS module with your country's native warn system parser code

 ## The fine print

-- If you intend to host an instance of this program, any of the following options require you to obtain an amateur radio license:
-    - Sending messages to DAPNET (requires: DAPNET access credentials)
-    - Usage of the program's ``follow-the-ham`` option. (requires: aprs.fi access credentials)
-- It is still possible to run and host the program as a Telegram-only messaging option.
 - APRS is a registered trademark of APRS Software and Bob Bruninga, WB4APR.
+- aprs.fi services are provided by Hessu/OH7LZB - thank you!

 ## Legal mumbo-jumbo